Ckef/groufix-old/README.md

 ## Usage

 Once Groufix is built, it can be used in your code with `#include <groufix.h>`.
 All _core_ functionality will be made available through that file.
 Make sure the include directory in this repository is listed as a directory to search for header files.
 This directory contains all public header files necessary to use the library.
 Before using the engine, it should be initialized with a call to `gfx_init`.
 After being done with the engine, it should be terminated with a call to `gfx_terminate`.
+Additionally, to create any rendering related resources, at least one window should be created.
+This window will act as a context to communicate to the graphics card, if no window exists, there are no means of communicating.

 All names starting with `gfx`, `_gfx` and `GFX` are reserved by Groufix, using such a name for any variable or function in conjunction with the engine might result in redefinitions.

 #### Headers

 * `<groufix.h>` includes all _core_ functionality such as initialization, timing, window management, errors and all low level mechanisms.
 This header essentially exposes the bare minimum to work with Groufix.
+To create any resources related to rendering, at least one window should be created.

 * `<groufix/math.h>` includes all mathematical functions associated with groufix.
 This includes a handful of constants and linear algebra, namely vectors, matrices and quaternions.

 * `<groufix/scene.h>` includes everything related to constructing a scene to render.
 This also includes high level constructs such as meshes, materials and manners to manage level of detail.
+To create any of these constructs, at least one window should be created.

 * `<groufix/containers/*.h>` holds a set of headers defining useful container objects.
 All available containers are `vector`, `deque` and `list`.
 Replace the asterisk with one of these names.